-To examine how the poison rate affects the attack success rate, we compared the performance of our attack on different datasets with Resnet18.
-The results, as presented in Fig.~\ref{fig6}, demonstrate that our attack achieves a high attack success rate while maintaining a stable test accuracy on all three standard datasets.
-Specifically, with only 1\% of training images poisoned, SATBA achieves nearly 100\% ASR on MNIST.
-For CIFAR10 and GTSRB, the proposed attack performs well with ASR greater than 0.92 when the poison rate is over 0.02.
-Additionally, the victim model's Clean Dataset Accuracy remains in a normal range, even higher than Clean's one, with no distinguishable difference from a clean DNN (less than 0.04).
+To examine how the poisoning rate affects the attack success rate, we conducted experiments on Resnet18 using different datasets.
+The results, as presented in Fig. \ref{fig9}, demonstrate that our attack achieves a high ASR while maintaining a stable CDA on all three standard datasets.
+Specifically, with only 0.01 of training images poisoned, SATBA achieves nearly 100\% ASR on MNIST.
+For CIFAR10 and GTSRB, the proposed attack performs well with ASR greater than 0.92 when the poisoning rate is over 0.02.
+Additionally, the victim model's CDA remains in a normal range, with no distinguishable difference from a clean DNN (less than 0.04).
 This experiment validates the effectiveness of our SATBA without sacrificing the accuracy of the poisoned model on the clean dataset.